ddnexus/pagy/docs/migration-tips.md

 The Pagy API is quite different from other pagination gems, so there is not always a one-to-one correlation between the changes you will have to make, however, if you split the process in the following general phases it should be quite simple.

 1. Removing the legacy code, trying to convert the statements that have a direct relation with Pagy
-2. Running the app so to raise exceptions in order to find legacy code that may be still in place
+2. Running the app so to raise exceptions in order to find legacy code that may still be in place
-3. When the app runs without error, adjusting the pagination to look and work as before: just many times faster and using many times less memory ;)
+3. When the app runs without errors, adjusting the pagination to look and work as before: just many times faster and using many times less memory ;)

 ### Removing the old code